German Courses in Cologne, Germany

 German Courses in Cologne – Course Options:

-Intensive German Course Plus - 15 students max. per class.
-24 German language lessons per week + 6 supervised language lab lessons (1 lesson = 45 minutes).
+Intensive German Course Plus – 15 students max. per class.
+24 German language lessons per week + 6 supervised language lab lessons or workshops and projects (1 lesson = 45 minutes).
 Minimum enrollment: 1 week.

 Super Intensive German Course (German Crash Course) – 15 students max. per class.
 24 German language lessons per week PLUS 5 One-to-one German language lessons per week (1 lesson = 45 minutes).
 Minimum enrollment: 1 week.

-CDC Cologne German Language School – Accommodations 2014 and 2015
+CDC Cologne German Language School – Accommodations 2018

 The CDC Cologne German language school offers accommodations in carefully selected Host Families, Apartment Shares and Studio Apartments: